 Append a special deletion record to the data file (called tombstone).
 When log segments are merged, the tombstone tells the merging process to discard any previous value for the deleted key

-A checksum is an alphanumeric value that uniquely represents the contents of a file.
+A checksum is an alphanumeric value that uniquely represents the content of a file.
 Checksums are often used to verify the integrity of files downloaded from external source.

 The overhead resides mainly in the data encoding and decoding process as data stored in very different structure in memory and in disk.
 Surprisingly the read speed to memory and disk is not the deciding factor although they are in huge difference.
 (Anyway, the disk-based storage could avoid read from disk given enough memory provided and data cached)